swapnendu31/Recipe-generation-system/README.md

 ## 📚 Overview
 Recipe Generation AI is a smart application designed to generate recipes using only the vegetables that are available to the user.
 It features a **robust search engine** built using a **bipartite graph** to match vegetables with recipes and utilizes **Microsoft Semantic Kernel** to deliver narrative-style instructions.
-The system is user-friendly, providing detailed calorie information and interactive UI components for a seamless experience.
+The system is user-friendly, providing additional information like diet and cuisine etc and interactive UI components for a seamless experience.

 ### Key Features:
 - **Ingredient-Based Recipes**: Generates recipes based on vegetables detected by the user.
 - **Robust Search Engine**: Matches available vegetables to recipes using a bipartite graph.
 - **Narrative Instructions**: Transforms recipe steps into narrative-style descriptions using Semantic Kernel.
-- **Nutritional Info**: Provides calorie details for one serving.
 - **Interactive UI**: Includes dynamic panels for recipe instructions and details.

 ---